 a) Information that you give us.
 When filling in forms on our websites, when completing weekly giving information or setting up standing orders, through our App, at events we run including weekly church, our kids & youth programmes, corresponding with us by phone, email or letter.
 It includes information you provide when you register to use our site, participate in discussion boards or other social media functions on our site, surveys, campaigns and when you report a problem with our site.
 The information you give us may include your name, postal address, e-mail address, phone number, the church that you attend, financial and credit card information, personal description, age and/or photographs.

-All services (including various other activities) of CCV Church are recorded.
-Images of the people attending or participating in the service (or other activity) may be used and shown in our TV ministry, Resources and for other promotional purposes and commercial activities.
-By attending any service (or other activity) you agree to CCV Church using your image and personal information in these recordings.
+b) All services (including various other activities) of CCV church are recorded.
+Images of the people attending or participating in the service (or other activity) may be used and shown in our TV ministry, resources and for other promotional purposes and commercial activities.
+By attending any service (or other activity) you agree to CCV church using your image and personal information in these recordings.

-Users can generally visit the Church website without revealing who they are or other personal information unless they log on, place an order or register with us.
-The Church will not collect any personal information about visitors to the website except when they knowingly provide it.
+h) Users can generally visit the church website without revealing who they are or other personal information unless they log on, place an order or register with us.
+The church will not collect any personal information about visitors to the website except when they knowingly provide it.

-(a) to establish and maintain your involvement with the Church, including providing you with newsletters and updates on your giving to CCV church;
+(a) to establish and maintain your involvement with CCV church, including providing you with newsletters and updates on your giving to CCV church;

-(b) to provide the products or services you have requested from the Church;
+(b) to provide the products or services you have requested from CCV church;

 (d) to register you for events, conferences or promotions;

-(e) to assist us to make the Church's sites, services and products more valuable to our community;
+(e) to assist us to make our sites, services and products more valuable to our community;